Taking care of yourself

-- Anger: You can be angry for many different reasons, including the cancer itself and the changes it has brought into your life.
+- Anger: You can be angry for many different reasons, including with the cancer itself and the changes it has brought into your life.
 Anger can affect your ability to think clearly.
-You may also be short-tempered with your loved one if things get on top of you
+You may also be short-tempered with your loved one if things get on top of you.

 - Sadness: As well as dealing with new responsibilities, you have to deal with the sad news that someone you love and care for is sick.
 You might also feel sad about the change in your relationship.
 This can be very difficult.

 - Anxiety: Carers can feel anxious for different reasons.
 You may feel overwhelmed at your new responsibilities or take on your loved one’s worries.
 If you’re finding it hard to cope with your anxiety, talk to your GP.

 Sharing your feelings can help you to make sense of them and lets other people know that you need their support.
 Your friends and family may well be having similar feelings.
 If you find it hard to talk to family or friends, read on for other ways to get emotional support.

 Talk to your GP if you need support or are finding it hard to cope.
 As well as caring for you, they can also organise services that will help to support you, such as occupational therapy, public/community health nursing, home care packages and palliative care.